renzhihu98/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I was in a breakout room with Yimeng Sun, Songyu Du, Panda Xu and Wenqing Tang and they provided me with valuable feedbacks.

 # Staging Interaction, Part 2

 This describes the second week's work for this lab activity.